 For most students, CU Coventry is a great place to be and can be some of the most enjoyable times of your lives.
-For those students in difficulty, student support is here to offer guidance as part of the Customer Services team.
+For those students in difficulty, welfare support is here to offer guidance as part of the Customer Services team.
 CU Coventry students have access to a Welfare Adviser who can offer support by providing a broad range of advice and guidance on personal, practical and emotional issues.

-You can also access directly a number of self-help guides to support your health and wellbeing.
+You can also access a number of self-help guides to support your health and wellbeing.
 The guides are user friendly and contain detailed information, exercises, coping strategies and resources for a wide range of common mental health conditions.

-If you are a Care Leaver (i.e. you have been in looked after care for at least 13 weeks since the age of 14 and were in care on your 16th birthday) there is lots of support available to help you settle into University life and make the most of your time here.
+If you are a Care Leaver (i.e. you have been in looked after care for at least 13 weeks since the age of 14 and were in care on your 16th birthday) there is lots of support available to help you settle into university life and make the most of your time here.
 Below is some of the support available for care leavers:

 - Designated Welfare Officer to act as a key contact at pre-entry and throughout the duration of your course.